Monarchlee/CSharpHomeWork/readme.txt

 This rep is only for Lee's C Sharp homework.
-(Wait you see, he will produce the most charming game in the world!)
+(Just you wait, he will produce the most charming game in the world!)